moorepants/learn-multibody-dynamics/mass.rst

 - calculate the mass, mass center, and inertia of a set of particles
 - use inertia vectors to find inertia scalars of a set of particles
 - formulate an inertia matrix for a set of particles
+- use a dyadic to manipulate 2nd order tensors in multiple reference frames
+- calculate the inertia dyadic of a set of particles
+- apply the parallel axis theorem
+- calculate the principal moments of inertia and the principal axes
+- calculate angular momentum of a rigid body

 .. jupyter-execute::